cfengine/documentation/reference/components/cf-monitord.markdown

 These values collected and analyzed by `cf-monitord` are transformed into agent variables in the `$(mon.`name`)` context.

+Note: There is no way for force a refresh of the monitored data.

 ## Control Promises

 Settings describing the details of the fixed behavioral promises